Historian

 The first settler, Abraham Cuddeback, arrived in June of 1794.
 A farmer, he settled on the west side of the lake.
 Others followed, first settling on the high ground east of the present village.
 Besides their homes, they built a church, a school and tavern.
 As the shore was filled in, the settlers moved down to the foot of the lake where the present village is located and built new stores. a bigger school, and more churches.

 The early settlers soon realized the potential of Skaneateles Creek.
 They built a dam across the outlet, raising the water level of the lake two to three feet.
 They discovered that the creek dropped almost 500 feet on its journey to the Seneca River and ultimately Lake Ontario.
 They used this falling water to supply cheap power for the mills - woolen, paper grist, and distilleries, that sprang up along the creek, and the mills in turn supplied employment for area residents.
-In the 1860's a five-mile-long railroad, called the Short Line, transported the manufactured produts to the Skaneateles Junction, where they were shipped to their destination by the New York Central Railroad.
+In the 1860's a five-mile-long railroad, called the Short Line, transported the manufactured products to the Skaneateles Junction, where they were shipped to their destination by the New York Central Railroad.

 The teasel was an important agricultural crop for the area.
 In the second year of its growth the plant grew a large flower bud that was covered with stiff hooked bracts.
 When dried, the bracts of these teasel buds, mounted on a rolling drum, would gently dig into the woolen cloth and in doing so would raise the nap of the material.